MileHacker Logo

 • Homestay and Community-Based Tourism

 Formal homestay programs are limited.
-Some vacation rentals via platforms like TrustedHousesitters may offer a similar experience.
+Some vacation rentals via platforms like TrustedHousesitters may offer a like experience.
 Community tourism supports local businesses and culture.

 Neighborhood Guide

-The Mendocino Coast extends over 100 miles, with several distinct communities, each offering an unique atmosphere for lodging.
+The Mendocino Coast extends over 100 miles, with a number of distinct communities, each offering an unique atmosphere for lodging.

 Fort Bragg